atljeremy/JFDepthView/README.md

  * This is the space from the top of the presented view to the top of the view that it is contained in.
  */
 @property (nonatomic, assign) CGFloat presentedViewOriginY;

+/**
+ * JFDepthView - blurAmount
+ *
+ * @return A JFDepthViewBlurAmount enum value representing to desired blur amount for the background view behind the presented view.
+Default value is JFDepthViewBlurAmountMedium.
+ */
+@property (nonatomic, assign) JFDepthViewBlurAmount blurAmount;

+/**
+ * JFDepthView - hideStatusBarDuringPresentation
+ *
+ * @return A BOOL to tell JFDepthView to hide the status bar while presenting or not.
+Default is NO.
+ */
+@property (nonatomic, assign) BOOL hideStatusBarDuringPresentation;
 ```

 ### Add rotation support to your Presenting UIViewController